Enterprise-CMCS/managed-care-review/docs/technical-design/code_coverage.md

 These reports are then uploaded as [workflow artifacts](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) under `Upload combined test coverage`.
 This zip file can be downloaded from the github action summary for the `deploy` workflow (scroll to bottom of page).

+One additional step in CI is to publish the coverage reports to CodeClimate.
+In deploy.yml, there are three "publish code coverage" steps, which specify the location of the reports for web, api, and cypress, as well as our CodeClimate reporter ID.
+We can access the CodeClimate report by clicking the "test coverage" button at the top of the README at the root of the repo.

 ### notes

 [^1]: This is trivial to do in Jest by passing a `--coverage` flag, and more involved in Cypress, as implemented in parts of [this pull request](https://github.com/Enterprise-CMCS/managed-care-review/pull/1119/files).